MEET ROZANNA, LLM, Dip. Couns.

 Diploma in Integrative Counselling and Psychotherapy, Sheffield Hallam University, 2004

 Post Graduate Diploma in Couples’ Counselling, Sheffield Hallam University, 2007

 I have acted for social services in child abuse cases and the charitable sector for domestic violence, homelessness and anti-bullying organisations.
 I have worked as a counsellor for MIND, the NHS and a drug and alcohol agency.
 I regularly upgrade my expertise and have post qualification training in a variety of therapeutic modalities including Motivational Interviewing (MI), Attachment Theory and Dialectical Behavioural Therapy (DBT).
-Many experts consider DBT to be a well-worked variant of Cognitive Behavioural Therapy or CBT.
 The National Institute for Health and Care Excellence (NICE) recommends both CBT and DBT as therapies that can help you manage your problems by changing the way you think and behave.

 I have an enhanced DBS (Disclosure and Barring) check.

 I'm a Registered Member of the BACP (British Association for Counselling and Psychotherapy) and adhere to its code of ethics.

 Call me for a free, no-obligation chat to address any questions you might have.
 I approach problems with empathy and compassion, honesty and without judgment.
 I aim to guide you through the complexities of life and provide you with tools to improve your emotional well-being.